0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

     ```

 This creates a resolver which is used to fetch the identity state from the [State Smart Contract](https://docs.iden3.io/contracts/state/) and a verification key loader which is used to fetch the verification keys necessary to verify a zero knowledge proof.
 Eventually, it returns an instance of a Verifier.
-To set up a verifier different parameters need to be passed:
+To set up a verifier, different parameters need to be passed:

 -  `keyDIR` is the path where the public verification keys for iden3 circuits are located (such as `"./keys"`).
 The verification key folder can be found <a href="https://github.com/0xPolygonID/phase2ceremony" target="_blank">here</a>.
 - `ethURL` is the URL of your RPC node provider such as `"https://polygon-testnet-rpc.allthatnode.com:8545"` for Polygon Mumbai.